 This blog will advance the new research agenda outlined in my doctoral thesis.
 In particular, I am interested to further develop a deeper understanding of causal mechanism-based analysis, and to explore the possible existence of strategic subcultures in a range of areas, from other terrorist cells, groups, and organisations to asset management firms and hedge funds.
 A common theme in all of these examples is how to harness volatility (vega) for strategic advantage.

-I also have an interest in developing capabilities for counter-coercion and counterdeception capabilities to deal with fraud, misinformation, and information warfare.
+I also have an interest in developing capabilities for counter-coercion and counterdeception capabilities to deal with fraud, white-collar crime, misinformation, and information warfare.
 This interest draws on my past experience in editing the former subculture search engine Disinformation and in the cultic milieu.
 In particular, I am looking at insights from interpersonal neurobiology and social neuroscience, and their applicability to identifying causal mechanisms for countering socio-political deception.